Name: Sam Willan

 What is the best piece of advice you have ever been given?

 Whilst it’s not a piece of advice I have been given directly, it’s taken from Bob Iger’s autobiography (ex-CEO of Disney).
 “You have to convey your priorities clearly and repeatedly.
 If you don’t, then the people around you don’t know what theirs should be – time and energy get wasted”.
 Essentially, clarity and focus are key to keeping everyone aligned and rowing in the same direction.

 If you were not working in this sector what other industry would you have pursued a career in?

-Find out more and connect with StudentUniverse here
+Find out more about BETA Board member StudentUniverse here